Thailand: Island Hopping in the Southern Andaman Sea

 Koh Phi Phi

-One of Thailand’s most popular islands should not go unmentioned here: Next to Koh Lipe, Koh Phi Phi is one of the big tourist hotspots.
+One of Thailand’s most popular islands should not go unmentioned here: Alongside Koh Lipe, Koh Phi Phi is one of the biggest tourist hotspots.
 Unfortunately, the island itself is all the smaller, and is overrun with tourists, especially after Maya Bay, located on the neighboring island of Ko Phi Phi Leh, rose to fame through the film adaptation of the novel “The Beach”.

 I think Koh Phi Phi is beautiful, of course, but I personally don’t want to see the negative effects of the overflowing tourism on the island, so a short visit was enough for me.
 But if you’re in the area for the first time, you might want to take a side trip to Koh Phi Phi as well.

-Just don’t expect a lonely dream island!
-The density of 7Elevens (the almost ubiquitous chain of small convenience stores in Thailand is always a good gauge) is shockingly high, and you sometimes can’t see the beach at night because of all the fire shows.
+Don’t expect a lonely dream island though!
+The density of 7-Elevens (the almost ubiquitous chain of small convenience stores in Thailand is always a good indicator) is frighteningly high, and sometimes you can’t see the beach at night because of all the fire shows.

 When is the best time to travel to Thailand’s islands?

-When is the best time to travel in Thailand to hop from island to island depends first of all on which region you are staying.
-You should avoid the rainy season with monsoon-like rainfalls.
-The ferry and boat connections are then severely limited anyway, and squatting on a small island in the constant rain (if you get there at all) is no fun.
-In the Gulf of Thailand, where for example the islands of Koh Phangan, Ko Tao and Koh Samui are located, the rainy season is somewhat shorter and lasts only from about October to December.
+The best time to travel to Thailand to hop from island to island depends mainly on which region you are staying in.
+You should avoid the rainy season with its monsoon-like rainfall.
+Ferry and boat connections are severely limited then anyway, and sitting on a small island in constant rain (if you can get there at all) is no fun.
+In the Gulf of Thailand, where the islands of Koh Phangan, Ko Tao and Koh Samui are located, for example, the rainy season is somewhat shorter and only lasts from around October to December.

 The best time to visit the Andaman Sea on the west coast of Thailand is from around December to April, although it gets hotter from March/April onwards.
 In addition, the speedboats that connect most of the islands from Phuket through Koh Lanta down to Koh Lipe only operate from November to April due to weather conditions.